folke/neodev.nvim/README.md

 Using the message pack files, I converted all the API data to [EmmyLua annotations](https://github.com/sumneko/lua-language-server/wiki/EmmyLua-Annotations) and make them available for the [Sumneko LSP](https://github.com/sumneko/lua-language-server) as a workspace library.

+## 🗒️ Limitations

+* `vim.fn` functions are currently not part of the EmmyLua library since no message pack files are generated.
+* function return types are always `any`, since that information is missing